 Required of any person, firm, or corporation selling, brokering, trading, bartering, processing any fresh or frozen seafood.
-To seafood dealer license. obtain a tax identification, proof of business license, and appropriate health permit are required (if applicable).
+To obtain a seafood dealer license, identification, proof of business license, and appropriate health permit are required (if applicable).
 License required for each place of business ("place of business" means a permanent structure on land or a vehicle from which seafood is sold or purchased if owner/operator does not have a licensed permanent structure.)

-- Resident seafood dealer \$201.00 - Nonresident seafood dealer \$401.00 or the same fee that is charged an Alabama resident in their state if Alabama residents are charged more than \$401.00
+- Resident seafood dealer \$240.00 - Nonresident seafood dealer \$480.00 or the same fee that is charged an Alabama resident in their state if Alabama residents are charged more than \$480.00